 There are two segments to the overall wood commodity Index.
 The dimensional lumber and sheathings.

-The sheathing portion of the Index was a differing story for CDX pine plywood and OSB sheathing.
-5/8 CDX plywood dropped in price 1.8 percent as builders pulled back from the higher pricing, but 15/32” plywood added 15.0 percent as builders turned to 2×12 pine and 15/32” CDX to make jobsite headers as LVLs have become almost impossible to source.
-The OSB manufacturers remain fully in charge adding $185 to $195 per thousand on heavy demand and continued pressures for raw product.
+The sheathing portion of the Index was a different story for CDX pine plywood and OSB sheathing.
+5/8 CDX plywood dropped in price by 1.8 percent as builders pulled back from the higher pricing, but 15/32” plywood added 15.0 percent as builders turned to 2×12 pine and 15/32” CDX to make job site headers as LVLs have become almost impossible to source.
+The OSB manufacturers remain fully in charge adding $185 to $195 per thousand on heavy demand and continued pressures for raw products.